Visit These Places That Are Under 100 KMS From Bangalore

 Bheemeshwari Wildlife Sanctuary

-It’s a slice of green heaven that’s located just about 100 km from the city, and perfect for those looking to get one with nature.
-You can book yourself that outdoor living experience with cottages, log huts and even tents at the Bheemeshwari Nature and Adventure Camp, which is part of Jungle Lodges.
-Picnic by the Cauvery riverside, some adrenaline rush with some water sports, a bit of trekking amidst the wilderness — there’s plenty to do here.
-Oh, and do remember to pack your binoculars and DSLR cameras as the place has some spectacular, Insta-worthy landscapes for you to gawk at.
+A slice of heaven located just about 100 km from the city, it's perfect for those looking to get one with nature.
+Book yourself an outdoor living experience with cottages, log huts and even tents at the Bheemeshwari Nature and Adventure Camp, part of Jungle Lodges.
+Picnic by the Cauvery riverside, adrenaline rush with water sports, trekking in the wilderness — there’s plenty to do here.
+Oh, and do remember to pack your binoculars and DSLR cameras as the place has some spectacular, Insta-worthy landscapes.

 Distance from Bangalore: 100 km

-It’s more of a day trip spot, but Mekedatu, which translates to goat’s crossing, has a couple of places for you to stay at like the KSTDC dorms (we don’t quite recommend that though).
-The place is known for its stunning natural formation which is the result of the Cauvery cutting through the granite rocks over thousands of years.
-Be sure to make a stop at Kanakpura’s Chunchi Falls as well — it’s on the way.
-You can also get off the bus at Sangama or park your vehicle there and trek to Mekedatu.
-You can cross the river on a coracle and then trek up about 12-15 km to reach Mekedatu.
-Lots of adventure right here, so gather the squad and make it a fun day.
+It’s more of a day trip spot, but Mekedatu, which translates to goat’s crossing, has a couple of places for you to stay.
+Known for its stunning natural formation, it's a result of the Cauvery cutting through the granite rocks over thousands of years.
+Be sure to make a stop at Kanakpura’s Chunchi Falls on the way.
+You can also get off the bus at Sangama or park your vehicle there and trek to Mekedatu or cross the river on a coracle and then trek up about 12-15 km to reach.
+Lots of adventure either way!

 Distance from Bangalore: 100 km

-If the hills are always calling out to you and you feel like it’s in the great outdoors that you truly belong, rev up that engine and head straight to Savandurga.
-It’s a picturesque hill that has the Arkavathi river passing nearby through the Thippagondanahalli reservoir, so it’s a Herculean climb offering something worthwhile.
-Depending on when you leave from Bangalore (we suggest early morning), you can see a whole lot more than just the river — stunning views of deciduous forests and the Manchinbele Dam that surround the monolith.
-Speaking of monoliths, did we tell you that you will be trekking up one of the largest monolith hills in Asia?
-Herculean indeed, fellow humans.
-Herculean indeed.
-While there are no places for you to stay nearby, there are plenty of spots to hit up for breakfast or lunch.
-It’s, after all, a one-day getaway from Bangalore.
+If the hills are always calling out to you and you feel like you belong in the great outdoors, head straight to Savandurga.
+It’s a picturesque hill that has the Arkavathi river passing nearby through the Thippagondanahalli reservoir.
+Depending on when you leave town (we suggest early morning), you can see a whole lot more than just the river — stunning views of deciduous forests and the Manchinbele Dam.
+Did we tell you that you will be trekking up one of the largest monolith hills in Asia?
+Fuel up in one of the many eateries around for breakfast or lunch.

 Distance from Bangalore: 60 km

 Known for its night treks, Anthargange offers all you adventure enthusiasts more than just a climb.
 There’s a whole lot of cave exploring for you to do, making this trail quite the Indiana Jones-type.
 Sadly, there are no treasures to be found or people to chase.
 Another interesting bit about the trek is that they are rather short as the hillocks are formed of volcanic rocks and boulders.
-And where there are rocks and boulders, expect adventure activities such as rock climbing and bouldering for you to take part in.
-Channel in 127 Hours but without the gore.
+And where there are rocks and boulders, expect adventure activities such as rock climbing and bouldering.

 Distance from Bangalore: 70 km